ShuleiCao/CHAM/README.md

 3. **Match Halos with redMaPPer Members**:
    After saving both, choose one of `match_redmapper_with_gold` files (`_process` is better) to match the halos with redMaPPer members, depending on available memory.

+4. **Postprocess**:
+   Example of postprocess is in the jupyter notebook.